Running a Wedding Rehearsal

 Wedding party enters and takes places where they were in Step One.

-- Groom and his attendants walk in from the groom’s side, led by Officiant.
+- Groom and his attendants walk up center isle led by Officiant.

-OR Ushers escort the Bridesmaids - Bride’s attendants walking slowly, last outside bridesmaid first (processional music begins)
+OR act as Ushers for the Bridesmaids - Bride’s attendants walking slowly to the beat of the song- last outside bridesmaid first (processional music begins)

 - Ring bearer Suggestion: Use fake rings for the Ring Bearer.
 This avoids problems with dropping the rings or with the Ring Bearer refusing to relinquish the rings.